HenryKovalevsky/phrase/Phrase.Scripts/README.md

 ## How to use

+### Configuration

+- `touch "../.env"` — create an environment variables configuration file;
+-  add your CSE ID and API key to the configuration, use `cat "../.env.example` for example.

+### Paket

+- `paket init` — initialize paket bootstraper;
 - `paket restore` — install dependencies;
 - `paket generate-load-scripts --type fsx` — generate include scripts that reference installed packages in the interactive environment.